-VERBALLY EVALUATE THE ABILITY OF A HORSE AND RIDER COMBINATION ON THE FLAT
+VERBALLY EVALUATE THE ABILITY OF A HORSE AND RIDER COMBINATION EITHER ON THE FLAT OR OVER FENCES

-In this section the candidate will verbally evaluate the ability of a horse/rider combination from the private coached sessions.

-The session time will be approximately 10 minutes in duration, followed by a one to one discussion with the Assessor.
+In this section, the candidate will verbally evaluate the ability of a horse/rider combination on the flat or over fences from the private coached sessions.
+The session time is approximately 10 minutes and is assessed by a one to one discussion with the Assessor.